Peterbillman/NicheConservatismofAmericanPikas/README.md

 This repository contains the data files used in the analyses described in the manuscript.
 Two processed files are included; one shapefile folder of approximate lineage boundaries is included; and one climate raster must be downloaded by users separately (see below).

+R packages used include ape, phytools, geiger, and OUwie.

 ---

 ## Files in this repository